Kaltsoon/Lynx/README.md

   console.log(target.attributes);
 });

-// Let's fetch all the data from the store todoStore.fetch();
+// Let's fetch all the data from the store (required for connecting to the store!) todoStore.fetch();

 // Let's add some data to the store